bartaadalbert/bartaadalbert/README.md

 I have a diverse skill set that encompasses a wide range of technologies and practices, including:

-- 🐍 **Python & Django**: Building web applications with Python and the Django framework
+- 🐍 **Python & Django/FastAPI**: Building web applications with Python and the Django or FastAPI frameworks
 - 💼 **PHP & Laravel**: Developing web solutions using PHP and the Laravel framework
 - 📜 **Bash Scripting**: Creating scripts for task automation and performance enhancement
 - 🔐 **Network and Proxy Systems**: Deep understanding of network and proxy systems for secure and stable IT infrastructure setup
 - 🖥️ **Linux Server Management**: Proficient in managing Linux-based servers and operations
 - ☕ **JVM**: Familiar with the Java Virtual Machine, its limitations, and workarounds
 - 📜 **Git**: Proficient with Git for version control
+- 🗄️ Databases: Experience with SQL databases such as MySQL, PostgreSQL, and SQLite3

 ## 3. DevOps Tools